Is it good to have multiple credit cards?

 And if you’re struggling to keep those credit cards paid, it’s time to look at making a budget.

 The bottom line: should I apply for new credit cards?

-When figuring out how many credit cards are too many, you’ll want to be honest with your financial situation.
+When figuring out how many credit cards are too many, you need to be honest with yourself about your financial situation.
 If you can keep track of the billing cycles and feel that you’re optimizing your credit cards wisely, you can slowly consider adding new credit cards to your wallet.
 If you’re not financially prepared to have multiple credit cards, then you should stick to just one card or even think about not using a credit card until you are.

-If there’s a legit reason for applying for a new card, such as you want to take advantage of a tremendous sign-up bonus or a backup card, that’s perfectly fine.
+If there’s a legitimate reason for applying for a new card, such as you want to take advantage of a tremendous sign-up bonus or to have a backup card, that’s perfectly fine.
 You just don’t want to apply for a bunch of cards to chase rewards you don’t really need.